-We’ve put together a range of resources designed for in-house legal counsel.
+We’ve put together a range of resources designed for in-house legal counsel in New Zealand.
 Our Resource Library includes our clause bank, common precedents and advisory resources.
 The documents are specifically tailored to the needs of in-house legal teams and we’ve endeavoured to draft them in a plain language style that strikes a reasonable middle ground between parties.
 And if you are an in-house lawyer or working in a contract management or similar capacity in-house, they are free to use, adapt and share.

 Amendments in writingLast updated 02-10-2020

 Amendments.
 Any change to this Agreement may only be made where both parties agree in writing.

 No assignment.
 Neither party may assign its rights under this Agreement without the written consent of the other, such consent not to be unreasonably withheld.
 [A change in ownership of either party resulting in a change of effective control of that party is deemed to be an assignment under this clause.]

 Consumer Guarantees Act 1993.
 The parties acknowledge that the Services [and Deliverables] to be provided under this Agreement are not of a kind ordinarily acquired for personal, domestic, or household use or consumption.

 Counterparts.
 This Agreement may be executed in counterparts and each counterpart together will constitute one instrument.
 Either party may enter into this Agreement by signing a counterpart copy and sending it to the other party, including by email, [facsimile], [or digital signing tool].

 DeedsLast updated 02-10-2020

 Delivery.
 For the purposes of section 9 of the Property Law Act 2007, and without limiting any other mode of delivery, this Deed will be delivered by each party immediately on the earlier of: